-When you’re taking the Reading Test, it’s best to read all the content once before you answer questions.
-You can skim through the entire reading section of the part you’re working on, and get a rough frame of the content, so you will have a better idea of where to search for answers for the questions.
+When taking the Reading Test, it’s best to read all the content once before answering questions.
+You can skim through the entire reading section of the part you’re working on and get a rough frame of the content to understand better where to search for answers to the questions.

 Take a look at our complete guide to the ACT Reading Test for a more in depth look at this section.
-There we cover detailed ACT reading tips and what to know before taking the test.
+We cover detailed ACT reading tips and what to know before taking the test.

 The ACT English Test consists of multiple passages, each followed by multiple-choice questions.
 These questions could refer to a section of a passage, the passage as a whole, or underlined or highlighted parts of a passage.
 In this section the questions you answer will fall into the following categories:

-To do well in this section, think of yourself as the writer or an editor.
-Beware that many questions have a choice option labeled “no change”, which adds to the trickiness of the English section, as you will need to decide whether or not a change is needed at all.
-For more tips and a full detailed breakdown, check out our guide to the ACT English Test.
+To do well in this section, consider yourself the writer or an editor.
+Beware that many questions have a choice option labeled “no change,” which adds to the trickiness of the English section, as you will need to decide whether or not a change is needed.
+For more tips and a full, detailed breakdown, check out our guide to the ACT English Test

 The ACT writing test is an optional section you can complete at the end of your test.
-In this section, you have 40 minutes to complete an essay that demonstrates your writing ability.
+You have 40 minutes to complete an essay demonstrating your writing ability in this section.
 The prompt you’ll be given is typically on a multi-layered issue, accompanied by three unique perspectives on the subject.

 This section is optional, which means it can be an excellent opportunity to boost your ACT score if you prepare properly.

-There are many ways to prepare for the ACT beyond the necessary steps we mentioned above.
-If you’re looking for more ways you can get ready for test day, read on for our top tips.
+There are many ways to prepare for the ACT beyond the above mentioned steps.
+If you’re looking for more ways to prepare for test day, read on for our top tips.

 What are friends for?
 Well, a lot of things - but one of those things can be helping each other study.
-Consider asking a friend to study with you and help you go over your practice tests.
-Having a peer review your work is an excellent idea because they may catch mistakes that you missed.
+Consider asking a friend to study with you and help you review your practice tests.
+A peer review of your work is an excellent idea because they may catch mistakes you missed.

-Additionally, you and your study buddy can create flashcards to help each other memorize concepts.
+You and your study buddy can also create flashcards to help each other memorize concepts.
 It may be a good idea to choose a friend who excels in different subjects than you do.
-For example, if one of you is a math wiz and the other is a top-tier english student, you have a match made in heaven.
+For example, if one of you is a math wiz and the other is a top-tier English student, you have a match made in heaven.

-Sort of like studying with a friend, a study group can be a powerful tool in helping every member achieve success.
+Like studying with a friend, a study group can be a powerful tool in helping every member succeed.
 Your group could be composed of friends or simply of peers who are studying for the same test.
 You can then assign each member a section of the test to create practice questions for everyone to answer.

-As mentioned above, choosing members who excel in different academic subjects is the best way to go.
-Having multiple people review your work is also a good idea, the more the merrier!
+As mentioned above, choosing members who excel in different academic subjects is the best way.
+Having multiple people review your work is also a good idea; the more, the merrier!

 There are a few different strategies you can use when you take the ACT.
 These strategies are especially beneficial for the four mandatory tests with multiple choice questions.
 In general, some of these strategies include:

 Every student has their own way of answering questions.
-While you explore how to prepare for the ACT, try out each of these methods to find what’s best for you.
+Try out each of these methods to find what’s best for you.
 Once you know which method works best, stick to it when it comes time for the real test.

 Sometimes, an expert opinion is the best way to go.
 Hiring an experienced ACT tutor can be extremely helpful.
 ACT tutors can help you create study schedules, stay on track, correct your work, and explain complex material in a comprehensive way.
 Much like having a 1-on-1 session with your teacher, a tutor can make a huge positive impact on your ACT score.